Zhang Hao (singer): Philanthropy

 Zhang has been involved in various philanthropic initiatives, both individually and as a member of Zerobaseone.
 In 2023 and 2024, he participated in the "Love Your W" campaign, a charity event for breast cancer awareness and treatment funding held by W Korea.
+On November 28, 2025, the Fosun Foundation of China announced that Zhang had donated to aid the Hong Kong fire relief effort following the 2025 Tai Po apartment complex fire.